-- (c) A description of the site cleanup activities and the equipment and timescales for their implementation, including: - (i) Prerequisites for cleanup activities; - (ii) Planned cleanup techniques; - (iii) The necessary auxiliary systems; - (iv) Implementation and sequencing of cleanup activities, including management of interfaces with decommissioning processes; - (v) Measures to avoid re-contamination. - (d) A description of the safety measures (radiological and non-radiological) to be taken during cleanup for the protection of workers and the public, including the provisions for monitoring safety relevant conditions during and after cleanup; - (e) A description of the measures to monitor the progress of site cleanup activities towards the site release levels; - (f) A description of the activities for the management of waste (radioactive and non-radioactive) generated during site cleanup; - (g) Resources necessary for the site cleanup (human, financial, technical, specific competences); - (h) A description of the relevant provisions of management system, including for record keeping and reporting; - (i) A description of the arrangements for emergency preparedness and response during site cleanup. - (j) The methodology for the final radiological survey of the site (as appropriate, the survey methodology may form part of the final decommissioning plan or the cleanup plan).
+- 5.50.
+The site cleanup plan should contain detailed descriptions of all technical and administrative elements needed to implement the cleanup of the site and to reach the end state (including any areas for cleanup beyond the site boundary agreed with the regulatory body).
+The site cleanup plan should include: - (a) Site description before the start of cleanup activities, including: - (i) The radiological and physical status at the end of the dismantling activities, including the radionuclides that should be considered during site cleanup and radiological surveys, their spatial distribution and heterogeneity; - (ii) Any non-radiological hazardous material; - (iii) Potential contamination of areas adjacent to the site. - (b) Radiological conditions to be achieved at the end of the cleanup, including: - (iv) Compliance with applicable release levels and the basis for their selection; - (v) In the case of site specific release levels, details of how they have been determined. - (c) A description of the site cleanup activities and the equipment and timescales for their implementation, including: - (i) Prerequisites for cleanup activities; - (ii) Planned cleanup techniques12; - (iii) The necessary auxiliary systems; - (iv) Implementation and sequencing of cleanup activities, including management of interfaces with decommissioning processes; - (v) Measures to avoid re-contamination. - (d) A description of the safety measures (radiological and non-radiological) to be taken during cleanup for the protection of workers and the public, including the provisions for monitoring safety relevant conditions during and after cleanup up to final survey; - (e) A description of the measures to monitor the progress of site cleanup activities towards the site release levels; - (f) A description of the activities for the management of waste (radioactive and non-radioactive) generated during site cleanup; - (g) Resources necessary for the site cleanup (human, financial, technical, specific competences); - (h) A description of the relevant provisions of management system, including for record keeping and reporting;